 What are some of your early memories of candy?
 I have quite a few.
 This one goes back to a late summer day, long ago.
 Fall was tapping on the window, bringing in tow the beginning of a new, exciting, terrifying phase of life: school.
 I’d heard a lot about it, mostly from one of my older brothers.
 He had four years on me, a street-wizened, seasoned and weathered fourth grader.
 Me?
 I would be joining the lowly ranks of those known as kindergarteners.

-My mom had taken me over to James Madison Elementary School in Olympia to meet my kindergarten teacher—the torchbearer leading the long parade of 12 years of math and spelling, history and science, homework and quizzes.
+My mom had taken me over to James Madison Elementary School in Olympia to meet my kindergarten teacher—the torchbearer of 12 long years of math and spelling, history and science, homework and quizzes.
 My first critical impressions of this whole school business would be set entirely by this one particular teacher.
 I stood before her, my sweaty hands clutching a small, yellow, plastic box.

 “Are these your school supplies?”
 Miss Morsett asked, nodding at the box.
 “May I see?”